 The beach of Bhangla Neck has been protected since the 1960’s as a turtle nesting area.
 Massive leatherback and loggerhead turtles, as well as the smaller green and hawksbill turtles lay their eggs here between November and February.

 Tonight, it is moving to observe the efforts of this green turtle as she summits a steep dune.
 Our guide explains: “These turtles lay about 5 times in the season with about two weeks in between.
 Coming on shore is an exhausting and dangerous mission for them as these sea turtles are vulnerable on land.
-Once they have reached the spot where they were born at least 25 years ago, they start digging a hole that is as deep as an arm’s length with their rear fins.”
+Once they have reached the spot where they were born at least 25 years ago, they start digging a hole that is about 70-centimetre deep with their rear fins.”
 As soon as she is laying her eggs in the deep cavity we are allowed to quietly observe from closer by.
-Slowly, dozens of eggs resembling ping-pong balls fall into the hole, one by one.
+Slowly, dozens of eggs resembling ping-pong balls fall into the hole, one by one – a female lays between 100 and 200 eggs.
 They are soft so that the shells won’t break.
 As soon as she is done, the prehistoric animal starts kicking her four fins clumsily but nonetheless efficiently to cover up the nest.
 Only once the nest is fully hidden does the turtle stop its exhausting task that requires her to pause several times before returning back to the ocean.
-If the nest is not disturbed by honey badgers or othre predators it will take about two months for the eggs to hatch.
+Her lacrimal glands that help get rid off the salt in her eyes make it look like she is constantly crying adding drama to the scene.
+If the nest is not disturbed by honey badgers or other predators it will take 45 to 90 days for the eggs to hatch.
 The average temperature in the nest defines the sex of the new-borns.
 If it is less than 28°C for more than 19 days the offspring of this turtle will be mostly males, if it is greater there will be more females.

 The small turtles will open the shell around them with their beak, dig themselves out of the sand and run to the shoreline.
 Only one of the hundreds will return 25 years from now, finding this specific beach back after having navigating for thousands of kilometres thanks to their built-in compass.
 Since turtle tours have been running and since KZN Wildlife has been protecting and patrolling the beaches, the number of turtles laying eggs has significantly increased.
 Still, turtles are under threat due to terrible amounts of plastics (in which they suffocate as they confuse it for edible jellyfish) and habitat loss.